-Therapy Dogs, Jacob and Murphy come to school each day under the supervision of their owners Principal, Rachel Corben and Education Support staff member, Nicole Higgins.
+Therapy Dog, Murphy comes to school each day under the supervision of his owner, Education Support staff member, Nicole Higgins.
 The role of therapy dogs at CNPS is to react and respond to our students and their environment, under the guidance and direction of their owners and other CNPS Staff working as their handlers.
-Jacob and Murphy work at CNPS to support students with social and emotional learning needs.
+Murphy works at CNPS to support students with social and emotional learning needs.
 For example, an individual might be encouraged to gently pat or talk to a dog to teach sensitive touch and help them be calm.

 A recent report highlighted students working with therapy dogs experienced increased motivation for learning, resulting in improved outcomes.
 Research into the effects of therapy dogs in schools is showing a range of benefits including: